 This is why many people search for alternative, natural, gentler, and less problematic methods to deal with anxiety and its related symptoms, such as sleep problems.
 This is where CBD and valerian root comes to the rescue.
 Humanity has been using valerian root since the second century AD to deal with different conditions associated with anxiety, stress, sleep problems, and stomach cramps.

-On the one hand, people have been using valerian root since the second century AD. to deal with different conditions associated with anxiety, stress, and sleep problems, among other conditions such as stomach cramps.
-On the other hand, CBD, although it does not have such a long history of therapeutic use, continues to become more and more popular today due to the wide range of potential therapeutic applications that it carries, including the reduction of generalized anxiety, relief of pain, and inflammation.
+Although it does not have such a long history of therapeutic use, CBD continues to become more popular due to the wide range of potential therapeutic applications that it carries, including the reduction of generalized anxiety, relief of pain, and inflammation.

 We must also stress that we still need more concrete evidence to make any definitive claims as to whether valerian root could be a substitute for other medications prescribed for anxiety or sleep problems.

 CBD is one of the more than 100 cannabinoids identified in cannabis plants and is the 2nd most abundant naturally occurring cannabinoid.
 The hemp plants produce CBD naturally in the greatest quantities.

 This cannabinoid has the peculiarity that it can provide its consumers with most of the potential therapeutic benefits attributed to cannabis without generating intoxicating or psychoactive effects or the distinctive “high” that many people associate with cannabis use.

 Although CBD was identified by Harvard-trained chemist Roger Adams in 1940, it is only in the last few years that this revolutionary cannabinoid has been increasing in popularity among cannabis users.
 CBD has a very similar chemical structure to its cousin THC, the predominant cannabinoid in cannabis.